 Enjaz Form, filled by the Visa Service Center and signed by the Applicant.

 Residence visa slip or its copy containing visa number and date of its issuance.
 The validity of residence visa is one (1) year effective from the date of its issuance in the Kingdom.
 Arabic translation showing on the right side should be evident on the document.

 Proof of kinship or marital relationship (marriage contract with regards to wife, birth certificates for children), duly authenticated by the Philippines Department of Foreign Affairs and Royal Embassy of Saudi Arabia in Manila.
 The age of the children should not exceed (18) years old and the daughters should not be married.

 Valid Medical Certificate issued by one of the medical centers accredited by the Embassy.
-Children whose ages are below (12) years are exempted from medical examinations.

 The initial steps of my application were done by my husband.
 He had our authenticated marriage certificate and his degree certificates attested and translated in Saudi Arabia.
 He was charged 200 SAR ~ PhP 2,800.
 He then submitted all the documents to his company’s liaison officer for processing.
 The application fee cost was 2000 SAR ~ 28,000 PhP.